"island notes"

 Echoes of Honour: Receiving the Sooalo and Laupu’e titles

-Sooalo title bestowment
+Moments pre-Sooalo title bestowment

-Photos taken during the Sooalo bestowment and immediately after.
+During the Sooalo bestowment and immediately after.

 Photo of me as Sooalo Daisy before my Laupu’e bestowment ceremony.

-Photos taken before the commencement of the Laupu’e title bestowment.
+Before the commencement of the Laupu’e title bestowment.

 Photos taken during the service in which we knelt while the EFKS Pastor prayed over us.

-Photos from left to right; (i) gifting accessories immediately after the ceremony, (ii) with my grandmother’s cousins, our family Sa’o, Sooalo Laupu’e Sauoaiga Tina (sittng) and Laupu’e Tupai Peni (standing) and my cousin, Laupu’e Eti, (iii) with our elder Reverend Fa’avae Siaosi Sooalo and elder Reverend Falefia Tupu, (iv) with my parents, cousins one of who is the Reverend Dr Arthur Wulf who is on my father’s left, and sister.
+(ii) with my grandmother’s cousins, our family Sa’o, Sooalo Laupu’e Sauoaiga Tina (sittng) and Laupu’e Tupai Peni who has since passed away (standing) and my cousin, Laupu’e Eti, (iii) with our elder Reverend Fa’avae Siaosi Sooalo and elder Reverend Falefia Tupu,

-Conclusion: The Continuing Journey
+Conclusion: The continuing journey

-Service and Responsibility: The Weight of Leadership
+Service and responsibility: The weight of leadership

 Bio